Joel Lane Museum House

 Costumed interpreters guide visitors through the home and gardens, painting a vivid picture of America’s history by providing a rich understanding of 18th-century North Carolina and the struggles, sacrifices, and achievements of those who lived there, with particular emphasis on the life and times of Colonel Joel Lane, his family, and enslaved workers.

-January and February tours offered only on Saturdays from 1:00 p.m.–4:00 p.m.
+Tours are offered on Wednesday through Saturday, but only on Saturdays in January and February.
 Please call to check the hours before visiting.